 - A donor completes their donation to your nonprofit organization.

-- If they’re eligible, the donor submits a matching gift request to their company.
+- Eligible donors submit a matching gift request to their company.

-- The company reviews the request to ensure that it meets its matching gift guidelines.
+- The company reviews the request to ensure it meets its matching gift guidelines.

 - The company reaches out to your nonprofit to confirm the donation.

 - The company sends a check to your nonprofit to complete the gift match.

 That’s it!
 Because this process requires no action on the part of your donors other than submitting their official matching gift request, it’s incredibly easy to inspire your supporters to engage in this process.

 However, your nonprofit has two very important jobs in this process.
 You need to make sure donors know 1) that they could be eligible to have their gift matched, and 2) how they can search for their eligibility and begin the process.